 Students shall be allowed to carry a sensibly sized and appropriate backpack or book bag for purposes of bringing books, supplies and other allowed and appropriate items to and from school.
-All backpacks or book bags must be stored in the student's locker during the school day.
+Students will be allowed to carry book bags on their person during the school day.